lesault/chorus/README.md

 * 6 x standard blank keycaps
 * 1 x larger  blank keycap (e.g. shift)
 * 1 x Mini-B USB cable

+**Future development**
+* Quieter, lighter switches - this is quite noisy and tiring to use - would be better with rubber switches, I think.
+* LEDs to show which mode the keyboard is in.
+The 'all keys release all' chord helps cancel all pressed buttons.
+* A timer to automatically cancel all held buittons if nothing is pressed in say, 5 seconds.
+* A chord to allow insertion of common word parts -ing, -ation, etc.